Chocolate Banana Muffins are rich, moist, and loaded with chocolate! Made with better-for-you ingredients without skimping on flavor.

 I’m obsessed with big bakery-style chocolate muffins, but if I’m being honest, those usually feel more like dessert than breakfast.
 So I set out to make a bakery-style chocolate muffin that still feels totally indulgent but uses ingredients I’m actually happy to call breakfast.
 And these absolutely hit the mark.

-They’re made with Greek yogurt, ripe bananas, coconut oil, dark chocolate, and an egg, with way less sugar than your typical bakery muffin.
-Nothing fancy or weird, just simple ingredients that work really well together.
+They’re made with Greek yogurt, ripe bananas, coconut oil, dark chocolate, and an egg, with less sugar than a typical bakery muffin.
+No fancy ingredients—just simple ingredients that work really well together.

 Even with those swaps, these chocolate banana muffins are so good.
-They’re rich, super moist, deeply chocolatey, and packed with chocolate in every bite.
+They’re rich, super moist, deeply chocolatey, and packed with melty chocolate in every bite.
 A little gooey, totally satisfying, and perfect for when a chocolate craving hits first thing in the morning.

 signature